Climate change jeopardizes health care services, report says

 The health care system itself is a driver of climate change, accounting for an estimated 10% of the carbon dioxide emitted annually in the U.S. President Joe Biden has set a goal of cutting U.S. greenhouse gas emissions by at least half by 2030.

-House Ways and Means Chairman Richard Neal (D-Mass.) urged the Centers for Medicare and Medicaid to release guidelines for health care centers to track and report those emissions.
+House Ways and Means Chairman Richard Neal, D-Mass., urged the Centers for Medicare and Medicaid to release guidelines for health care centers to track and report those emissions.

 “It’s clear more climate-related weather events and rising emissions will continue to worsen health care outcomes, and the time for action is now,” he said.